ttrummel/pandapipes-homepage/e2niee.github.io/_pages/start.md

    - wide
 ---

+***NOTE: Tab-Icon ist noch von pandapower.***

-## Installing Python
+## Installing pandapower

-pandapower is tested with Python 2.7, 3.4, 3.5 and 3.6.
-We recommend the [Anaconda Distribution](https://www.anaconda.com/), which provides a Python distribution that already includes a lot of modules for scientific computing that are needed.
-Simply [download](https://www.anaconda.com/download) and install the newest version of Anaconda and you are all set to run pandapower.

-Of course it is also possible to use pandapower with other distributions besides Anaconda.
-It is however important that the following packages are included:

-- numpy
-- scipy
-- numba
-- matplotlib

-Since these packages depend on C-libraries, they cannot be easily installed through pip on Windows systems.
-If you use a distribution that does not include one of these packages, you either have to build these libraries yourself or switch to a different distribution.
+For the installation of pandapipes it is necessary to install pandapower first.
+For the installation please follow the detailed instructions which can be found on the [pandapower website](http://www.pandapower.org/start/).

-<h2 id="install">Installing pandapower</h2>
+<h2 id="install">Installing pandapipes</h2>
+***NOTE: Nur pandapower zu pandapipes geändert.***

 <h3 id="pip">Through pip</h3>

-The easiest way to install pandapower is through pip:
+The easiest way to install pandapipes is through pip:

 1. Open a command prompt (e.g. start-->cmd on windows systems)

-2. Install pandapower by running:
+2. Install pandapipes by running:

-        pip install pandapower
+        pip install pandapipes

 <h3 id="nopip">Without pip</h3>

-If you don't have internet access on your system or don't want to use pip for some other reason, pandapower can also be installed without using pip:
+If you don't have internet access on your system or don't want to use pip for some other reason, pandapipes can also be installed without using pip:

-1. Download and unzip the current pandapower distribution from [PyPi](https://pypi.org/project/pandapower/) under "Download files".
+1. Download and unzip the current pandapipes distribution from [PyPi](https://pypi.org/project/pandapower/) under "Download files".
 2. Open a command prompt (e.g. Start\--\>cmd on Windows) and navigate to the folder that contains the setup.py file with the command cd
     \<folder\> :

         cd %path_to_pandapower%\pandapower-x.x.x\

-3. Install pandapower by running :
+3. Install pandapipes by running :

         python setup.py install

 <h3 id="develop">Development Version</h3>

-To install the latest development version of pandapower from [github](https://github.com/e2nIEE/pandapower), simply follow these steps:
+To install the latest development version of pandapipes from [github](https://github.com/e2nIEE/pandapower), simply follow these steps:

 1. Download and install [git](https://git-scm.com).

-2. Open a git shell and navigate to the directory where you want to keep your pandapower files.
+2. Open a git shell and navigate to the directory where you want to keep your pandapipes files.

 3. Run the following git command: